What Is Navy Boot Camp Like? - Part One

-From June of 1967 until January of 1971, I served on active duty in the U.S. Navy.
+From June 1967 until January 1971, I served on active duty in the U.S. Navy.
 For me, the most challenging part of my time serving was boot camp training during the summer of 1967.
-During a nine week period, I transformed from a civilian into a member of the military.
+During nine weeks, I transformed from a civilian into a member of the military.
 I learned how to swim, march, fight fires, shoot a rifle, and I became acquainted with basic naval seamanship.

 Part one of this naval boot camp article recounts my Navy boot camp training at Great Lakes, Illinois, from June 15 through June 17, 1967.
 Part two then describes the nine weeks of formal recruit training leading up to our graduation.

 Until I received an army draft induction notice around the middle of November of 1966, joining the U.S. Navy was the last thing on my mind.
 However, confronted with the possibility of going into the army right before Christmas or volunteering for the navy or air force, I chose the navy because chances were slim that I would be expected to fight in Vietnam.

 I was a student at the University of Michigan when I received my draft notice.
 Since I was entitled to a 1S military deferment until the end of the school year in May of 1967, I had time to enlist in the navy.

 During the break between semesters right before Christmas, I signed up for the navy at a recruiting station in Racine, which was about 20 miles away from my home.
 A lot of young men were enlisting in the navy at that time to avoid the draft, so I had to get on a waiting list and enter the navy on a 120-day delay program.
 The earliest I could be sworn into the navy was on February 15, 1967.
 After being on inactive reserve status for 120 days, I would begin my boot camp or basic training on June 15.